-- 32. Iran continues to provisionally apply the Additional Protocol to its Safeguards Agreement in accordance with Article 17(b) of the Additional Protocol, pending its entry into force.
-The Agency has continued to evaluate Iran's declarations under the Additional Protocol. - 33.
-As previously reported, 45 in January 2019, the Agency detected natural uranium particles of anthropogenic origin at a location in Iran not declared to the Agency.
-During January 2020, pursuant to information provided by Iran related to the possible origin of the detected natural uranium particles, the Agency took environmental samples at two declared nuclear facilities in Iran.
-The analysis of these samples has been delayed by the inability of analytical laboratories participating in the network of analytical laboratories (NWAL) to perform analysis during the COVID-19 pandemic. - 34.
-The Agency's verification and monitoring of Iran's other JCPOA nuclear-related commitments continues, including those set out in Sections D, E, S and T of Annex I of the JCPOA. - 35.
-During this reporting period, the Agency has attended one meeting of the Procurement Working Group of the Joint Commission (JCPOA, Annex IV Joint Commission, para.
+31. Iran continues to provisionally apply the Additional Protocol to its Safeguards Agreement in accordance with Article 17(b) of the Additional Protocol, pending its entry into force.
+The Agency has continued to evaluate Iran's declarations under the Additional Protocol, and has conducted complementary accesses under the Additional Protocol to all the sites and locations in Iran which it needed to visit, with the exception of a location at which a complementary access will be conducted later in September 2020 on a date already agreed with Iran.48 Timely and proactive cooperation by Iran in providing complementary access would facilitate implementation of the Additional Protocol and enhance confidence.

+32. As previously reported,49 in February 2019, the Agency detected natural uranium particles of anthropogenic origin at a location in Iran not declared to the Agency.
+In December 2019, Iran provided the Agency with additional information related to the possible origin of the detected natural uranium particles.
+In January 2020, following its analysis of this information, the Agency took environmental samples at two declared nuclear facilities in Iran.
+Analyses of these samples has been undertaken by a number of laboratories that are part of the Network of Analytical Laboratories, including the Agency's own analytical laboratories at Seibersdorf, Austria.

+33. The Agency's assessment of these analyses is that some findings are not inconsistent with the additional information provided by Iran as mentioned above.
+However, the Agency has recently informed Iran that there are a number of other findings for which further clarifications and information need to be provided and questions need to be answered.

+34. The Agency's verification and monitoring of Iran's other JCPOA nuclear-related commitments continues, including those set out in Sections D, E, S and T of Annex I of the JCPOA.

+35. During this reporting period, the Agency has not attended meetings of the Procurement Working Group of the Joint Commission (JCPOA, Annex IV - Joint Commission, para.
 6.4.6).